Di-Chai/Centrifuge/README.md

 # Centrifuge

+This is the implementation of "Unlocking Full Efficiency of Token Efficiency in LLM Training"

 Paper URL: [https://arxiv.org/pdf/2502.00340](https://arxiv.org/pdf/2502.00340).

 This work proposes an end-to-end system for making backward token filtering actually fast in real LLM training: it preserves utility-oriented token selection, applies activation filtering in attention backward, and rewrites the computation graph so sparse operations become efficient dimension-reduced dense operations.
 The result is practical training speedup while keeping model quality gains from token filtering.